Renault 4 E-Tech review: Retro charm meets electric innovation

 What models and trims are available?

-Expect the 4’s model lineup to closely mirror that of the 5, just without the small battery and less powerful motor.
-That’ll mean base Evolution will go just as far and fast as every other 4, unlike the 5, and is likely to have a generous level of standard equipment.
-This should include a heat pump, plus 18-inch wheels, wireless smartphone mirroring, rear parking sensors and keyless entry.
+The 4’s model mirrors that of the 5, just without the small battery and less powerful motor.
+That means a base Evolution will go just as far and fast as every other 4, unlike in a the 5.
+Equipment levels are generous too, every trim level sports a heat pump, wireless smartphone mirroring, rear parking sensors, a rear view camera and keyless entry.

-Assume you’ll pay around £2,000 to upgrade to mid-spec Techno to get the natty illuminated grille, Google built in to the infotainment, a larger driver’s display, a wireless charger, drive modes, adaptive cruise with steer assist, all-round parking sensors and paddle adjustable regen with one pedal driving.
+Assume you’ll pay £2,000 and upgrade to mid-spec Techno you’ll enjoy the natty illuminated grille, Google built in to the infotainment, a larger driver’s display, a wireless charger, drive modes, adaptive cruise with steer assist, all-round parking sensors and paddle adjustable regen with one pedal driving.

 You’ll get a bit more safety kit including blind spot monitoring in top spec Iconic, different alloys, and an electric tailgate.
 Most importantly for cold UK winters, it’s the only way to get heated front seats and a heated steering wheel.
 They are disappointingly not an option on Evolution and Techno trims.